pyeventsourcing/esdbclient/README.md

 Like `NewEvent`, the `RecordedEvent` class is a frozen Python dataclass.
-It has all the attributes that `NewEvent` has (`type`, `data`, `metadata`, `content_type`, `id`) that follow from an event that was recorded, and some additional attributes that follow from the recording of an event (`stream_name`, `stream_position`, `commit_position`, `recorded_at`).
-It also has a `link` attribute, which is set only when "link events" are "resolved".
-And it has a `retry_count` which is set only when reading persistence subscriptions.
+It has all the attributes that `NewEvent` has (`type`, `data`, `metadata`, `content_type`, `id`) that follow from an event having been recorded, and some additional attributes that follow from the recording of an event (`stream_name`, `stream_position`, `commit_position`, `recorded_at`).
+It also has a `link` attribute, which is `None` unless the recorded event is a "link event" that has been "resolved" to the linked event.
+And it has a `retry_count` which has an integer value when receiving recorded events from persistence subscriptions, otherwise the value of `retry_count` is `None`.

 The `type` attribute is a Python `str`, used to indicate the type of an event that was recorded.